loco-can/loco-can-hardware/README.md

 | 5 GND    | **5 GND** |

-# LOCO-Light
+# Loco-Switch
-With the light module different lights can be controlled.
-Each output ca drive up to 3 Ampere, when using the external +12V input with the version greater V2.1.
+With the switch module different lights and other devices can be switched.
+Each output can drive up to 3 Ampere, when using the external +bus input with the version greater V2.1.
 With the V2.0 only the maximum output current of the CAN-bus can be used.

+## Setup
+With the base setup the module is configurated to use the light messages to set the outputs.
+A setup to react on every message for each output increases the flexibility.
+As an example four outputs can be used for different lights, one output to drive a horn and the last to activate an pantograph.

 ###CAN light stati
 The can protocol supports eight light stati in out byte, that can be mapped to the six output lines in the module setup.
 To activate a status, the corresponding bit has to be set to 1.